lk2776/p8105_final_project/proposal.md

     Other-than-Whole Milk Across the Years in the United States: Show the results using line plots.
-  - Analysis of the Distribution of Milk Cows Across Regions and Years in the United States: Present the results using a violin plot and a geographic distribution map.
+  - Analysis of the Distribution of Milk Cows Across Regions and Years in the United States: Present the results using data distribution plots and a geographic distribution map.
 Additionally, examine how the distribution of milk cows is influenced by geographical factors over time.
-  - Analysis of the Distribution of Milk Production per Cow Across Regions and Years in the United States: Present the results using a violin plot and a geographic distribution map.
+  - Analysis of the Distribution of Milk Production per Cow Across Regions and Years in the United States: Present the results using plots (eg., violin plots) and a geographic distribution map.
 Apply regression models to study how milk production per cow varies across regions and years.
 - Coding Challenges:
   - Data Tidying: The datasets are large, so we need to tidy them and use relevant data.